Counter-Currents

 The right of peoples to self-determination is one of the basic norms of contemporary international law.
 In the words of Woodrow Wilson’s Fourteen Points, “National aspirations must be respected; people may now be dominated and governed only by their own consent.”
 In short, a nation cannot be ruled by another nation without its consent.

 This argument seems to be premised on a basic misunderstanding of moral norms.
-For instance, does it really make sense to say that no individual has a right to life because some individuals are murdered?
+Does it really make sense to say that no individual has a right to life because some individuals are murdered?
 Of course not.
 People may have rights that are not respected, or cannot be respected, but that fact is simply wrong and needs to be rectified.
-When facts violate moral norms, it is the facts, not the norms that are in the wrong.
+When facts violate moral norms, it is the facts, not the norms, that are in the wrong.

 Hazony denies that Wilson’s idea of a universal right to self-determination is meaningful: